TerrenceMM2/RPS-online/README.md

 Vanderbilt Coding Boot Camp - Coursework7 - Rock, Paper, Scissors Multiplayer Game
 Live Link: https://terrencemm2.github.io/coursework7-rps-multiplayer/

+## Purpose
+This multiplayer Rock, Paper, Scissor game demonstrates the use of database storage using Firebase.

 ## Instructions
 1. Each player will enter their unique username.
     1. If username already exists in the database, a new user entry is not created.
 (Usernames are case-sensitive).